Find Affordable College Courses

 Nashville, TN

-Tennessee State University ranked #6 on this year’s Most Popular Online Liberal Arts & Humanities Schools in Tennessee list.
-Located in the city of Nashville, Tennessee State University is a public school with a medium-sized student population.
+Tennessee State University landed the #6 spot in the 2023 rankings for the best liberal arts / sciences and humanities programs.
+Located in the large city of Nashville, Tennessee State University is a public college with a moderately-sized student population.

 After completing their degree, liberal arts / sciences and humanities graduates from Tennessee State University carry an average student debtload of $41,444.